schlagert/erl_chat/README.md

 * `POST "/participant"`

   Create a new participant with the specified name on the server.
 The id of the new participant is returned in the response.
-Both direction use the `Participant` type.
+Both directions use the `Participant` type.

 * `POST "/chatRoom"`

   Create a new chat room on the server with the specified title.
 The id of the new room is returned in the response.
-Both direction use the `ChatRoom` type.
+Both directions use the `ChatRoom` type.

 WebSocket Service
 -----------------